Tito Tettamanti: Professional career

-In the 60’s and 70’s, he worked as a real estate investor, among others, in Ticino and Canada, and he collaborated with the Banca della Svizzera Italiana, of which he was an important shareholder.
-In the 80’s, he transferred the center of his activities as an investor to New York, remaining active in Wall Street until 1987.
+In the 60's and 70's, he worked as a real estate investor, among others, in Ticino and Canada, and he collaborated with the Banca della Svizzera Italiana, of which he was an important shareholder.
+In the 80's, he transferred the center of his activities as an investor to New York, remaining active in Wall Street until 1987.

-Considered in the 1990s as the "king of offshore", Fidinam has long benefited from its strategic position on an axis between Italy and Liechtenstein, and then, from there, all tax havens.
-The company appeared in the 1990s and 2000s in several political-financial scandals (Tangentopoli, Parmalat, Enimont, etc.).
-It was also involved in a case of hidden financing of the far-right party Lega Lombarda.

-Afterwards Tettamanti returned to Switzerland and specialized in the acquisition and management of large Swiss companies such as Sulzer, Saurer (between 1988 and 1992 he was appointed president of the Saurer Group Holding AG and Saurer Group Investment Ltd, whereas in June 1994 he served as member of the board of directors and until 2000 as honorary president), Rieter, Ascom Holding, and SIG.
+Afterwards, Tettamanti returned to Switzerland and specialized in the acquisition and management of large Swiss companies such as Sulzer, and Saurer (between 1988 and 1992 he was appointed president of the Saurer Group Holding AG and Saurer Group Investment Ltd, whereas in June 1994 he served as member of the board of directors and until 2000 as honorary president), Rieter, Ascom Holding, and SIG.
 In Spring 2010 Tettamanti acquired the Basler Zeitung, the main newspaper of the northwestern part of Switzerland, whose control was held, with a short interruption, until the final sale in 2014.
 From March 2002 to the end of 2006 Tettamanti was the largest shareholder of the Swiss publishing house Jean Frey AG, which was eventually sold to the Axel-Springer-Verlag.

-From December 13, 2002 until May 15, 2006 Tettamanti served as member and Chairman of the Board of Directors of the pharmaceutical consultancy company Interpacific International Limited.
+From 13 December 2002 until 15 May 2006 Tettamanti served as member and Chairman of the Board of Directors of the pharmaceutical consultancy company Interpacific International Limited.

-Tettamanti served as Chairman of the Board of Directors of Sterling Strategic Value Limited until 2012 and thereafter he served as Honorary Chairman.
+Tettamanti served as Chairman of the Board of Directors of Sterling Strategic Value Limited until 2012 and after that, he served as Honorary Chairman.
 In January 2017 Sterling Strategic Value Limited was converted into a Luxembourg alternative investment fund and Tettamanti still serves as Honorary Chairman.
 He has furthermore been Chairman of the Board of Directors of several companies including ST Group Holding Inc., ST Real Estate Holding Inc., and ST Services Holding Inc. and he is currently honorary Chairman of ST Real Estate Holding Inc., ST Australia Real Estate Inc., and ST USA Real Estate Inc.